kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 37: December 29, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Started the API section. and configured Node on my Windows.

+**Thoughts**: Every time I need to use Windows I remember why I don't use it anymore.
+I'm installing The Sims 4 on Windows to see if it's worth to maintain the Windows partition.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/c9e0402f01181c4d72854ca825b669db2401fe16)

+---

 ### Day 36: December 28, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finished the React section and Started the HTTP/JSON/AJAX section.